Jun (musician): Spiv States

-Spiv States was formed as a duo in November 2009 with Jun on vocals and guitar and his longtime friend Iori also on guitar.
+Spiv States (stylized as "SPIV STATES" and previously as "spiv states") was formed as a duo in November 2009 with Jun on vocals and guitar and his longtime friend Iori also on guitar.
 They had their first show on November 18 and released their debut single "Viva Sonic" in December.
 Spiv States became the first band signed to the record label Cloud in April 2010 and released the single "Flavor" on August 25, which featured former Plastic Tree drummer Hiroshi Sasabuchi.
 Their next single "Glider" also featured Hiroshi.
 September 22, 2010 was the last show with Iori, as he left the group due to bad health caused by a herniated disc in his back.
 Guitarist Ryo, bassist Zechs and drummer Seiya joined Spiv States in December.
 However, they all decided to leave the group and had their last concert on July 13, 2011.
-That same day was the release of the mini-album Futari no Hoshi, which featured former Die in Cries guitarist Takashi and Sads drummer Go.
+That same day was the release of the mini-album Futari no Hoshi, which featured former Die in Cries bassist Takashi and Sads drummer Go.
 It included the song "Always", which was written after the 2011 Tōhoku earthquake and tsunami.
 Jun continued Spiv States as the only official member with revolving support musicians.

-In 2012, Jun announced that Spiv States will be taking a break from all activities and leave the Maverick DC Label.
+In 2012, he announced that Spiv States will be taking a break from all activities and leave the Maverick DC Label.

-GOTCHAROCKA

-In May 2012, Jun started a new band with vocalist Jui (ex-Vidoll).
-They were joined by guitarist Toya (ex-Charlotte) and bassist Shingo (ex-Sugar, Moran support).
+Gotcharocka

+In May 2012, Jun formed the supergroup Gotcharocka (stylized as "GOTCHAROCKA") with former Vidoll vocalist Jui and former Charlotte guitarist Toya (ex-Charlotte).
+Bassist Shingo (ex-Sugar) was also part of the lineup, until leaving the band in 2014.
+Gotcharocka is signed to God Child Records, which was founded by D vocalist Asagi.
+They contributed a cover of "Oblaat" to the 2013 Hide tribute album Tribute II -Visual Spirits-.